Small Intestinal Bacterial Overgrowth: Symptoms, Causes and Treatment

 Recognizing the symptoms of SIBO is the first step toward diagnosis and treatment.
 Here are some common symptoms:

-• Constipation: Some people experience constipation instead of diarrhea.
+• Constipation: Some people with SIBO may experience constipation instead, or alternating diarrhea and constipation.

 Causes of Small Intestinal Bacterial Overgrowth